 • The approximate square footage of indoor space that your family needs

-• Whether or not you want a man-made outdoor living space like a porch, patio, pool or several of these spaces
+• Whether or not you want an artificial outdoor living space like a porch, patio, pool, or several of these spaces

 • Architecture style of the home (if you have a preference)